henrylawson/photish/README.md

 `threads`              | the number of threads each worker should create to handle image magick transcoding `force`                | this should always be false, if true, all content will be regenerated and nothing cached `plugins`              | an array of plugin names that have been included in your Gemfile and that Photish should require into it's runtime
-`image_extensions`     | by default, Photish obtains a list of supported image format extensions from ImageMagick, however if you choose too, you can explicitly list the extensions that Photish should use to find images
+`image_extensions`     | by default, Photish has a complete list of image extensions, however if you choose too, you can explicitly list the extensions that Photish should use to find images
 `page_extension`       | the extension of **Pages** files that will live amongst the photo collection

 #### Customizing Templates